Grief and Estrangement on Father’s Day

 Holding Multiple Truths at Once

 Your nervous system might brace before a family gathering, remembering old patterns of his unpredictability, his criticism, his emotional demands.
 And yet, underneath the bracing, there might be a small part of you that still hopes he could see you.
-That still wants his approval.
+A part that still wants his approval.
 That still carries the child who was told her needs were too much.

 Creating Your Own Way Through This Day